-- Packed lunches are available for walkers and luxury hampers for those treating themselves to a celebration weekend.
-If your preference is to stay home, we can provide a light meal served either on the deck or inside by the fire.
+- Walkers lunches are available, or if you're after somthing more luxurious we can provide a celebration picnic hamper.
+If your preference is to stay home for lunch, choose from a light meal served on the deck or inside by the fire during winter.

-- Due to its proximity to an unfenced cliff, Sheoaks is not suitable for children.
+- Due to its proximity to an unfenced cliff, Sheoaks is not insured to accommodate children.

 - Sheoaks is an entirely smoke free environment.

 The Freycinet Peninsula is a special place where you cannot help but unwind.
 We are on the outskirts of the village of Coles Bay and 5 km from the main entrance and Information Centre for Freycinet National Park.
 Apart from sitting on the deck and simply relaxing, what is there for guests to do?